TeamHG-Memex/sitehound-frontend/README.md

 - Elasticsearch (2.0) stores the results of the crawling (screenshots, html, extracted text)
 - Kafka (8.*) handles the communication between the backend components regarding the crawlings.

-Custom Docker versions of these components are provided with their extra args to set up the stack correctly, in the #Containers section
+Custom Docker versions of these components are provided with their extra args to set up the stack correctly, in the Containers section below.

 ### Service Components: